TitleWest India Committee

 Finding aidsCatalogued to item level.
 A pdf version is attached to this description.

-The originals of these archives are held at the University of the West Indies, St. Augustine.
-Please note that the contents of this microfilm do not cover all the archives of the West India Committee held at the University of the West Indies.
 Other archives of the Committee (former references ICS96, ICS97), formerly deposited at the Institute of Commonwealth Studies Library, are now held by the West India Committee.

 Level of descriptionfonds